PredictiveIntelligenceLab/DeepCOVID19/README.md

 ## Prognosis of COVID-19 spread in over 200 US counties: A deep learning study on the effect of human mobility and social behavior

-Code and data (available upon request) accompanying the manuscript titled "Prognosis of COVID-19 spread in over 200 US counties: A deep learning study on the effect of human mobility and social behavior
-", authored by Mohamed Aziz Bhouri, Francisco Sahli Costabal, Hanwen Wang, Kevin Linka, Mathias Peirlinck, Ellen Kuhl and Paris Perdikaris.
+Code and data accompanying the manuscript titled "OVID-19 dynamics across the US: A deep learning study of human mobility and social behavior.", authored by Mohamed Aziz Bhouri, Francisco Sahli Costabal, Hanwen Wang, Kevin Linka, Mathias Peirlinck, Ellen Kuhl and Paris Perdikaris.

 ## Abstract